1968 Volvo DR860 articulated truck continues to be a daily workhorse for California-based demolition and recycling contractor.

 “If this had been a beauty contest, we wouldn’t have made it very far.
 This truck has been through a lot over the years,” says Stenvall.
 “But it’s still going strong.”

 Stenvall originally purchased the DR860 because there was nothing like it available in the U.S. at the time.
-Having grown up in Sweden and worked in the earthmoving business, he was well-acquainted with Volvo articulated haulers and didn’t want to settle for anything less.
+Having grown up in Sweden and worked in the earthmoving business, he was well-acquainted with Volvo articulated trucks and didn’t want to settle for anything less.

 “I needed something that was more agile than a typical Gi-series water truck, but not as clumsy as a water wagon,” says Stenvall.
 So I looked overseas and ended up getting my hands on this DR860 from a tunnelling company in Sweden.
 I paid $7,000 and they shipped it over in a container.
 We reassembled it, lengthened the frame and put a water tank and ag pump on it.
 It’s been with us ever since.”